Actor–network theory: Design

-Literary Criticism
+Literary criticism

 The literary critic Rita Felski has argued that ANT offers the fields of literary criticism and cultural studies vital new modes of interpreting and engaging with literary texts.
 She claims that Latour's model has the capacity to allow "us to wiggle out of the straitjacket of suspicion," and to offer meaningful solutions to the problems associated with critique.
 The theory has been crucial to her formulation of postcritique.
 Felski suggests that the purpose of applying ANT to literary studies "is no longer to diminish or subtract from the reality of the texts we study but to amplify their reality, as energetic coactors and vital partners."

 Anthropology of religion

-In the study of Christianity by anthropologists, the ANT has been employed in a variety of ways of understanding how humans interact with non-human actors.
+In the study of Christianity by anthropologists, the ANT has been employed in a variety of ways of understanding how humans interact with nonhuman actors.
 Some have been critical of the field of Anthropology of Religion in its tendency to presume that God is not a social actor.
-The ANT is used to problematize the role of God, as a non-human actor, and speak of how They affect religious practice.
+The ANT is used to problematize the role of God, as a nonhuman actor, and speak of how They affect religious practice.
 Others have used the ANT to speak of the structures and placements of religious buildings, especially in cross-cultural contexts, which can see architecture as agents making God's presence tangible.